 When I am not writing academic papers, I write fiction and poetry.
 And when I am not writing at all, I am usually performing (dancing/acting) or thinking about writing, dancing, or acting.
-Growing up in India, I was trained in the Kathak dance form and currently, in Columbus, I participate in performances that bring together contemporary Indian dance with English poetry.
+Growing up in India, I was trained in the Kathak dance form and now, in Columbus, I participate in performances that bring together contemporary South Asian dance forms and English poetry.
+I have collaborated with graduate students from several departments across OSU to adapt my poems “Herstories” and “Vermillion” for dance performances.
 Here too I am interested in multimodality—the sensory and cognitive experiences activated through the combination of gestures (mudra) and language.
-To that end, I have collaborated with graduate students from several departments across OSU to adapt my poems “Herstories” and “Vermillion” for dance performances.

 Teaching dossier, complete CV, and research statements available upon request.